-Attached hereto as APPENDIX F is the Pennsylvania Turnpike 2018 Traffic Study (the "2018 Traffic Study") prepared by CDM Smith.
+Attached hereto as APPENDIX F is the 2018 Traffic Study prepared by CDM Smith.
 The 2018 Traffic Study, which should be reviewed in its entirety, updates the 2015 Traffic Study conducted by CDM Smith (formerly Wilbur Smith Associates).

 Total adjusted gross toll revenue is estimated to increase from \$1.2 billion in Fiscal Year 2017-18 to \$4.5 billion by Fiscal Year 2047-48, representing 4.6% average annualized growth.
-Traffic data for the

-Fiscal Year ended May 31, 2018 indicates a 7.7% increase in adjusted gross toll revenue, with an increase in traffic volume of 0.2%, as compared to the same period in Fiscal Year ended May 31, 2017.
-Unaudited traffic data for the first three months of Fiscal Year 2019 indicates a 9.6% increase in adjusted gross toll revenue, with an increase in traffic volume of 1.9% as compared to the same period in Fiscal Year 2017.
-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Five-Year Financial History."
+Traffic data for the Fiscal Year ended May 31, 2018 indicates a 7.7% increase in adjusted gross toll revenue, with an increase in traffic volume of 0.4%, as compared to the same period in Fiscal Year ended May 31, 2017.
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION-CERTAIN FINANCIAL INFORMATION - Five-Year Financial History."
 The Traffic Study should be read in its entirety for a full description of the assumptions and methodologies used to develop such forecasts.
 The Commission believes that it will have sufficient revenue to meet the debt, capital and operational obligations of the Commission in future years.
-See "CERTAIN RISK FACTORS" herein and APPENDIX F - "TRAFFIC AND REVENUE STUDY."
+See "CERTAIN RISK FACTORS" herein and APPENDIX F -"TRAFFIC AND REVENUE STUDY."